lbeder/slowkey/README.md

 Please note that salt must be `16` bytes long, therefore shorter/longer salts will be SHA512 hashed and then truncated to `16` bytes:

+In order to hide the output from prying eyes, we set both the background and foreground colors of text to black in a terminal, so that text becomes "hidden" because it blends into the background.
+However, in some terminals, highlighting this text with the cursor won't reveal it because the highlight color itself might be configured in a way that doesn't provide sufficient contrast against the black text.
+This occurs because terminals use default color sets for text, background, and highlights, which can vary based on the terminal and its settings.

+To work around the issue of invisible text during selection in the terminal, you can change the highlight color in the terminal's settings to ensure it contrasts with the black text and background.
+Typically, this involves accessing the settings or preferences menu of your terminal, navigating to the color scheme or appearance settings, and choosing a new color for selections or highlights.
+By setting the highlight color to white or another light shade, you can make the black text visible when selected, ensuring better usability and accessibility in your terminal sessions.

+Despite the text being invisible, it's important to note that the text remains present in the terminal's buffer.
+This means that even if you cannot see the text, you can still copy it by selecting the area where the text is located and pasting it into a different application or a different part of the terminal that uses visible colors.
+The pasted text will appear in the default colors of the destination, revealing the hidden content.

 ```sh
 ✔ Enter your salt · ********